Amazon Auth Module

 Default email verification state

-When a user profile response object is returned by Amazon, values from the specified field paths are copied to the the Hub accounts that are linked with each YouTrack profile.
-Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to Hub accounts for YouTrack users.
+When a user profile response object is returned by Amazon, values from the specified field paths are copied to the user profile in Hub.
+Use the following settings to define the endpoint that locates profile data for the authenticated user and map fields that are stored in the authorization service to user accounts in Hub.

 For the Amazon module, the values are set automatically.